Sidney James Moody was born on 14th March 1898 in Toronto.

 Sidney Moody enlisted into the 77th Depot Battery of the Canadian Field Artillery in Toronto on 25th May 1918, he gave his address as 38, Havelock St. Toronto, trade, Optical Trade, and next of kin as Martha Moody, mother.

-Sidney was quickly transferred to Kinmel Park Army Camp in Rhyl to await repatriation to Canada as it became clear that hostilities were about to cease.
+As hostilities were coming to an end, Sidney was quickly transferred to Kinmel Park Army Camp in Rhyl to await discharge and repatriation to Canada.

 Tragically Sidney contracted Broncho-Pneumonia as a complication of Influenza and died in the Military Hospital at Kinmel Camp on 17th October 1918.